 CED6802 Trauma in Developmental Context

 CED6812 Trauma and Biology

 CED7802 Adult Trauma Intervention

 CED7812 Child Trauma Intervention

-Certifications with the M.S.
+Certification Programs with the M.S.
 Degree

-Students enrolled in the M.S. program may pursue any of the certifications offered at Richmont if they hold a license-eligible degree in counseling or related discipline that is substantially equivalent in content to the MAPC or MAMFT degrees that Richmont offers.
-The student's transcript must be evaluated through the Office of the Dean, School of Psychology.
+Students enrolled in the M.S. program may pursue any of the certificate programs offered at Richmont if they hold a license-eligible degree in counseling or related discipline that is substantially equivalent in content to the MACMHC or MAMFT degrees that Richmont offers.
+The student's transcript must be evaluated through the Office of the Dean of the School of Counseling.
 Students may be required to take prerequisites before pursuing a certificate.
 The certificate will be documented on the student's transcript.

 All M.S. students, including those who have not earned a licensure-eligible graduate degree in counseling, are welcome to take classes that are a part of a certificate curriculum.
-However, unless an M.S. student has a licensure-eligible degree and has been approved by the Dean of the School of Counseling to pursue a certificate, transcripts and diplomas will not reflect one
+However, unless an M.S. student has a licensure-eligible degree and has been approved by the Dean of the School of Counseling to pursue a certificate, transcripts and diplomas will not reflect one.